Stevieag/fundamentals/Mindset/2-RTFM.md

 To put it bluntly, you will never get a nasty response on Roppers for asking a question (Can't say the same about the rest of the internet).
-Anytime you find yourself lost in the sauce, I need you need to tell me so I can modify the course to help everyone else out.
+Anytime you find yourself lost in the sauce, I need you to tell me so I can modify the course to help everyone else out.
 If the following tips on how to find answers for your questions don't work, post in the Slack in \#course_computing, or in \#techsupport if it is a general